Killeen Mall

 Killeen Mall is a 557418 sqft shopping mall located in Killeen, Texas located on 63.1 acre.
 In February 2024, the Kohan Retail Investment Group and Rocky Companies acquired the Killeen Mall.
-Recently, Rocky Companies assumed full ownership.

 History

 The mall opened on March 25, 1981.
 It was developed by Paul Broadhead & Associates.
 The mall has 100 stores.
 The original anchors were Bealls, Sears, and O. G. Wilson Catalog Showroom, owned by Zale Corporation (later Best Products).

 Killeen Mall is one of two regional malls in Bell County, with the other being Temple Mall, in nearby Temple.

 On December 28, 2018, Sears announced that the Killeen Mall location would be closing in March 2019 as part of a plan to close 80 stores nationwide.
 The former Sears eventually became a second Dillard's.
-After Dillard’s opened their new location in the former Sears, they opted to close their old location at the mall and continue to operate two locations.
+After Dillard’s opened their new location in the former Sears, they opted to keep their old location at the mall and continue to operate two locations.
 On September 16, 2021, Mega Furniture opened a furniture store in the former Dillard’s space.
-However, by 2024 the store had closed.
+However, by 2024, the store had closed.

 In February 2024, Kohan Retail Investment Group bought the Killeen Mall.

-As of 2025 the mall plans to add new stores to the remaining vacant anchor space and other areas on the south side of the mall property.
-HomeGoods, T.J.Maxx and Five Below plan to open in 2025 or 2026 in and around the vacant Mega Furniture space.
+As of 2025 the mall announced additions of new stores to the remaining vacant anchor space and other areas on the south side of the mall property.
+HomeGoods, TJ Maxx and Five Below announced they would open in 2026 in the vacant Mega Furniture space.
+Construction on these three new stores set to go into the anchor space started in November, 2025.
+All three stores opened in April, 2026.